 Maroon Leather Round Base Desk Lamp – Club Horizon

-Materials: Brass rod, Bordeaux/maroon/red leather clad base and mushroom style lampshade, both round.
+Materials: Ribbed brass rod.
+Some brass parts.
+Round burgundy/maroon/red leather clad base.
+Round mushroom style lampshade.
 Green felt on the bottom of the base.
 Bakelite socket.

 Height: 44 cm / 17.32”